 The Narrator keeps time rolling.
-They do not officially participate in the game, but act as a moderator.
+The narrator does not officially participate in the game, but acts as a moderator.
 During the night, when all players have their eyes closed, the narrator awakens each role and asks them a question.
 For the mafia, the question is: Who do you want to kill?
 For the doctor: Who do you want to save?
 For the detective: Who do you want to know about?
-During the day, when everyone is awake, the narrator prompts players to nominate those they’d like to kill a.k.a. those they think are in the mafia.
-The game repeats in phases from night to day, night to day, with one person murdered in each phase (except if they are saved at night by the doctor).
+During the day, when everyone is awake, the narrator prompts players to nominate those they’d like to kill, a.k.a. those they think are in the mafia.
+The game repeats in phases from night to day, night to day, with one person murdered in each phase (unless are saved at night by the doctor).

 The Civilians are attempting to figure out who is in the mafia simply by talking it out, accusing, and seeing who is acting suspicious.
 As a civilian, it’s best to use verbal/non-verbal cues and your gut to make alliances.

 The Doctor is a civilian role that, at each nighttime phase, can save a player he or she thinks the mafia has killed.
 As mentioned earlier, if the doctor saves the right player, that player is brought back into the game.
 The doctor cannot save themselves.

 The Detective is a civilian role that, at each nighttime phase, can point to a player he or she thinks is in the mafia and the narrator will nod their head yes or no. This role is perhaps the most fun, because once the detective begins to find out the identities of players, they can begin to make alliances with true civilians and or persuade the group to kill true mafia.

 First Night: The narrator begins at night by telling all players to close their eyes.
 “Mafia, wake up.
 See your fellow members,” she says.
 “Mafia, go to sleep.”
 In the first round, this is all that happens.